hdgpaul/hdgpaul/README.md

 - 👋 Hi, I’m @hdgpaul
 - 👀 I’m interested in Start-up, marketing
 - 🌱 I’m currently learning Nothing!
-- 📫 How to reach me : irvcaptain@knu.ac.kr
+- 📫 How to reach me : paul.ceo@projectbuildup.io

 <!---
 HDGTHEK/HDGTHEK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.